obulka/blink_raymarch/README.md

 ### sdf_light

-This gizmo allows you to light the scene with point, directional, or simple ambient lighting.
+This gizmo allows you to light the scene with a few different light types, namely:
+- point
+- directional
+- ambient
+- ambient occlusion

 You can choose the colour, intensity, and falloff of the light.
 You can also soften the shadows with a slider.

 ### ray_march